 - Brewery (ask a local brewery to donate $1 per specific beer (name the beer) for a week, month)

 - Charity Flyers (ask to hang them at restaurants, gyms, places you frequent)

 - Clubs/Organizations (ask any club or organization you are a part of if you can send an ask letter to other members)

 - Coffee (give up coffee for a month and enter those funds on your fundraising page)

 - Colorful Sponsor Letter (mailed to family, friends and co-workers)

-- Creative Friends (ask a friend to create and donate a piece of jewelry or art for you to raffle)
+- Creative Friends (ask a friend to donate jewelry or a piece of art to a raffle)

 - Delegate (give 10 friends pledge cards and ask them to help raise money)

-- Dress Down Day (Ask your employer to sponsor a Dress Down Day, during which employees who dress casually also pledge $10 or $20 toward your fundraising goal)
+- Dress Down Day (ask your work to host a dress down day and the employees pledge $10 or $20 toward the event)

 - eBay (gather your own goods along with friends and family and sell them on eBay)